domstolene/da-otel-agent/README.md

 * `POST /agent-configuration` – Posts a _new_ agent configuration.
 The configuration must be in the payload.
 * `GET /agent-configuration/<id>` – Returns an agent configuration or 404 if not found.
 * `PUT /agent-configuration/<id>` – Updates an existing configuration, returns 404 if not found, or 403 if it is set to be _read only_.
 The configuration must be in the payload.
-* `PUT /agent-configuration` – Updates an existing configuration, returns 404 if not found, or 403 if it is set to be _read only_.
-The configuration must be in the payload.
 * `DELETE /agent-configuration/<id>` – Deletes the agent configuration.
 * `GET /agent-configuration` – Returns all agent configurations.